Simultaneous death: England and Wales

 The common law provision that, without evidence, there can be no presumption as to which of the commorientes died first, was superseded by the passage of the Law of Property Act 1925, Section 184.
 Under this statute, where the order of death of two persons is uncertain, the elder of the two is deemed to have died first.
 This can cause difficulties where for example the elder person had children prior to marriage.
 The rules can be ousted if inappropriate by an explicit provision in a will.

+An example is the death in 1941 of Josiah Stamp, 1st Baron Stamp, said to be the second richest man in England, and his son Wilfred Stamp, who died together when Josiah's house was bombed in the Blitz.
+The family paid death duty twice, and Wilfred is counted as the second Baron Stamp though he held that title for only an instant.

 Wills generally have a survivorship clause, typically of 30 days, so that both partner's estates are dealt with as though they were already widowed at the point of death; in cases of intestacy, the survivorship clause is set at 28 days.

 It is HM Revenue and Customs's longstanding practice to apply a concessionary treatment for inheritance tax purposes in such cases which reduces the burden on surviving family members.